leultewolde/km-ingredients-service/README.md

 ## Splunk logging

-When the `prod` profile is active, logs are also sent to Splunk using the HTTP Event Collector.
-The Splunk instance is available at `http://10.0.0.222:8000/`.
+When the `prod` or `dev` profile is active, logs are also sent to Splunk using the HTTP Event Collector.
+The Splunk instance is available at `http://10.0.0.222:8088`.
 Store the `SPLUNK_TOKEN` in Vault so it can be injected at runtime.